AS400671/server-config/README.md

 ### RPKI

-RPKI consumes a lot of memory as RPKI data is directly cached in the memory for comparison between RPKI client and bird daemon.
+RPKI consumes a lot of memory as RPKI data is directly cached in the memory to sync data between the RPKI client and the bird daemon.

-Make sure to increase your memory in case your server runs on a low memory. `stayrtr` or `rpki-client` may randomly crash when the free memory space is insufficient.
+Make sure to increase your (swap) memory in case your server runs on a low memory. `stayrtr` or `rpki-client` may randomly crash when the free memory space is insufficient.

 ### IRR Filtering

-RPKI is currently enabled for this setup, but there are also plans to use bgpq4 (https://github.com/bgp/bgpq4) to filter direct peers and customers.
+RPKI has been enabled for the setup, but there are also plans to use bgpq4 (https://github.com/bgp/bgpq4) to filter direct peers and customers.

-IRR filters hasn't been implemented yet since customers / peers are currently considered as a fully trusted ones, but there is a plan to add automated checks on AS-SETs.
+IRR filters hasn't been implemented yet since customers or peers are considered as a fully trusted ones, but there is a plan to add automated checks on AS-SETs.

 Commands to run `bgpq4` would be the following (as suggested by AS50058), but it is always recommended to grep and handpick some options from the manual.